Home

 Getting to Chicago for a weekend getaway is relatively easy.
 There are, of course, 2 airports that serve the city - but for a weekend, I'm assuming you're living close enough to drive.

-Have you considered taking the train?
 Amtrak arrives at Union Station, located just west of the loop, with plenty of buses and taxis to take you where you need to go from there.

-I love Union Station - it's a grand old train station with a wonderful lobby.
-OK, the benches in the lobby aren't comfortable and they're too far from the train platforms to be practical for getting to your train on time - but it is such a glorious example of the architecture of the city! lobby of Chicago's Union Station at Christmas (The photo at left was taken around Christmas time, with huge ornaments suspended from the ceiling).
+OK, the benches in the lobby aren't comfortable and they're too far from the train platforms to be practical for getting to your train on time - but it is such a glorious example of the architecture of the city!

-If you drive into the city, there are several interstates that come into downtown; park at your hotel and then use the bus system or "el's" (elevated trains) that traverse the city.
+Park at your hotel and then use the bus system or "el's" (elevated trains) that traverse the city.
 If you're focusing your weekend along the lake, from Lincoln Park to the Field Museum, the #151 bus will take you any place you need to go!

 Where to Stay

-One of my favorites is The Palmer House Hilton (below, decorated for Christmas).
+There are a wide variety of hotel options for a Chicago weekend getaway.
+One of my favorites is The Palmer House Hilton (at right, decorated for Christmas).
 It's right in the loop, within walking distance of the theater district.

-lobby of the historic Palmer House Hotel decorated for Christmas There is shopping in the area, but State Street shopping isn't what it used to be.
+There is shopping in the area, but State Street shopping isn't what it used to be.
 You can easily get to Michigan Avenue, but hop a bus or take a cab - it's a long walk, and you'll have too many bags to haul back to the hotel!

 For a nice, budget hotel a block from Michigan Avenue, try the Inn of Chicago Magnificent Mile.
 It's small and certainly not luxurious, but within walking distance of Michigan Avenue and only a few blocks from Water Tower Place - and rates are often less than $100 a night!